BIG-SA/BASH-Intro-2018/notes/4_easy_scripting.md

 # Using an HPC environment

-Much of the time we'll be using an HPC environment such as `phoenix` or `tango` which rely on a queueing system and each script being submitted as a job in ths queue.
+Much of the time we'll be using an HPC environment such as `phoenix` or `tango` which rely on a queueing system and each script being submitted as a job in the queue.
-On `phoenix` the queueing system is known as `slurm`.
+On `phoenix` the queuing system is known as `slurm`.

 Additionally, due to the large number of avaiable tools for the large number of users, the exact tools we need won't be automatically available like they are on your VM.
 Instead, they are available as 'modules' which we load at the start of our script.